1100011Dawg/Obsidian_Dawson/Daily Notes/School/IB ELA/ShakeSpeare.md

 -
 Macbethś Wife
  - wants to assist Macbeth with his kindly nature
- - Wants to be full of direst cruelty(381)
+ - Wants to be full of direst cruelty(381), and tells Macbeth to look innocent but be a serpent(407) Banquo
-Banquo
 - The instruments of darkness tell us truth ... to betray (277)
 -